pyrbin/realm.hpp/README.md

 - [Developer](#developer)

 ## Introduction
-Goal of this project is to create a simple ECS framework in `C++20/17` to increase my knowledge of modern C++/C++ toolchains, DoD patterns, concurrent programming and general game dev.
+Goal of this project is to create a simple ECS (Entity Component System) framework in `C++20/17` to increase my knowledge of modern C++/C++ toolchains, DoD patterns, parallelization and general game dev.
 This is an archetype-based ECS taking inspiration from [Unity DOTS](https://unity.com/dots) and smaller frameworks like [legion](https://github.com/TomGillen/legion),